edoardocipriano/bro/README.md

 ## Project Structure

-- `model.py`: Contains the CNN architecture with BatchNorm and Dropout layers
+- `src/model.py`: Contains the CNN architecture with BatchNorm and Dropout layers
-- `data_utils.py`: Utilities for loading and preprocessing the tumor dataset
+- `src/data_utils.py`: Utilities for loading and preprocessing the tumor dataset
-- `train.py`: Training script with progress bars and visualization
+- `src/train.py`: Training script with progress bars and visualization
+- `src/evaluate.py`: Evaluation utilities for model assessment and visualization
-- `experiment.py`: Experiment class for hyperparameter tuning and model optimization
+- `src/experiment.py`: Experiment class for hyperparameter tuning and model optimization
+- `src/main.py`: Main entry point with CLI for running training and experiments

 ## Model Architecture

-The CNN model includes:
+The project includes two CNN model variants:
+- **Lightweight CNN**: A smaller, faster model with:
+  - Initial pooling to reduce computation
-- 4 convolutional blocks with BatchNorm and MaxPooling
+  - 3 convolutional blocks with BatchNorm and MaxPooling
+  - Global Average Pooling
-- 2 fully connected layers with BatchNorm and Dropout
+  - Single fully connected layer with Dropout

-- Kaiming initialization for weights
+## Dataset

+This project uses the "youngp5/tumors" dataset from Hugging Face, which contains tumor images for classification.

 ## Installation